TheDrifter408/nest-user-manage/README.md

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.

+## Quick Overview Of Folder & File Structure:
+NestJS follows a general OOP style and encourages following [SOLID](https://www.freecodecamp.org/news/solid-principles-explained-in-plain-english/) principles from the very start.
+Following this we can now begin a short overview of the terminology for NestJS.

+### Terminology:
+- _Module_: Generally a file in a folder to organize that wires up our application by importing relevant `Controllers` and `Services`.
+- _Controller_: Controllers are responsible for directing our client based on requests sent.
+The Controller will dictate which functions to call on the type of request such as **GET**, **POST**, **PUT**,**PATCH** and **DELETE**.
+- _Service_: Used to initialize services such as initialize a database and has methods that perform read/write operations against the database.

 ## Implementing Authentication:
 NestJS is built on top of express thus we can treat it almost as express itself.
 NestJS provides code organization, a powerful CLI and an opinionated way that encourages SOLID principles.
 They have a comprehensive guide on to use their CLI to start scaffolding route handlers, using controllers, services and modules.